domaframework/doma/docs/build.rst

 Generate eclipse setting files with Gradle, and then import your project into Eclipse.
 To generate the setting files, run ``gradle eclipse``.

-To simplify your build.script, we recommend you use the `Doma Compile Plugin`_ and the `AptEclipsePlugin`_.
+To simplify your build.script, we recommend that you use the `Doma Compile Plugin`_ and the `AptEclipsePlugin`_.

 See build.gradle in the `simple-boilerplate`_ repository as an example.